Lava-salt/fos/README.md

 Its goal is to teach people that don't know Python how to use it, and include all the features of Python.
 > Text user interface in Python 3.8.5 - 3.13.0 ran on JetBrains IDE: PyCharm.

 Has some bugs, will be fixed later with updates!
+Start installing it to your PC by reading "read_me_plz" file.

 Go check out the discussion: "https://github.com/Lava-salt/fos/discussions"